 How to easily extract data from Pay slip using deep learning

 How to OCR pay slips?
 This blog is a comprehensive overview of different methods of extracting structured text using OCR from salary pay slips to automate manual data entry.

 Pay slips or Pay stubs as they are more commonly known are a common form of income verification used by lenders to check your credit-worthiness.
 If you're a working employee or been in the past, no doubt you've come across one.
 Usually, these payslips contain details such as the earnings of an employee for a particular time including other fields like his/her tax deductions, insurance amounts, social security numbers etc. These can be either in a paper or digital format and sometimes sent via email or post.

 Currently, lenders get scanned or digital PDFs of these payslips and manually enter details from it into their systems to issue a loan.
 This process is time-consuming, especially during peak seasons, leading to a long time from loan application to funds being released.
 What if you could scrape PDF versions of these payslips and reduce this time to a few seconds for faster loan processing to delight your customer?

-In this blog, we'll be reviewing different ways on how one can automate information extraction of payslips (Payslip OCR) and saving them as structured data using Optical Character Recognition (OCR).
+In this blog, we'll be reviewing different ways on how one can automate information extraction of payslips (Payslip OCR or Payslip PDF extract), and save them as structured data using Optical Character Recognition (OCR).
 Further, we'll discuss the frequent challenges we encounter for building an accurate OCR integrated with Machine learning and deep learning models.
 Below is the table of contents.